S.T.A.L.K.E.R.: Shadow of Chernobyl: Sales

 S.T.A.L.K.E.R. received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.
 As of September 2008, S.T.A.L.K.E.R. has sold 2 million copies worldwide.
 GSC Game World CEO Sergiy Grygorovych has said "We are very pleased that S.T.A.L.K.E.R. became so popular among players from all over the world.
 Financial success will allow us to develop S.T.A.L.K.E.R. in different directions as a brand."

-Legacy
+Sequels

 S.T.A.L.K.E.R.: Clear Sky

 S.T.A.L.K.E.R.: Clear Sky is a prequel set eight months before Shadow of Chernobyl.
 The game world consists of a mix of old, redesigned areas and completely new levels.
 The updated engine supports the Inverse Kinematics animation system, allowing more and better animations.
 New effects such as volumetric lighting were also included.
 In general, the developers sought to take the basics of everything in Shadow of Chernobyl and enhance them.
 Better AI, graphics and new game-play additions, such as faction wars, were some of the added features.